infocyde/FluxSchnellWrapper/README.md

 # Flux.1 Schnell Replicate API Wrapper (Also supports Develop Model)
-Just a simple streamlit wrapper around Flux Schnell calls to Replicate
+Just a simple streamlit wrapper around Flux.1 Schnell and Develop API calls to Replicate This is written in Python and Streamlit.
+You must have a python 3.1x interpreter installed on your system.

-Cooked it up in about an hour using Claude.
-It isn't perfect (like if you change the prompt) you need to click somewhere outside the input window to update the page before hitting the Image Generate button.

-# Note, this assumes you have a replicate key in an .env file a directory or more up from this project, so dotenv can load your key, else this will not work.
+# Note, ideally you put your replicate_api_token in your .env file (google or chatGPT for how to do that).
+But there is a spot now above the generate image button to paste your replicate_api_token if you don't have it in your .env file
-To get a key, create a replicate account at replicate.com, and then follow the instruction on getting a key and use chatGPT to figure out how to create a .env file for python if you don't know how (that is where you want to put the key)
+To get a replicate auth token key, create a replicate account at replicate.com, and then follow the instruction on getting a key.

 1) Create your virtual enviornment